Eka (actress)

-Eka is a Bangladeshi actress and model who acted in films and television dramas and worked in TVCs as model.
-She acted in more than 30 films.
+Eka is a Bangladeshi actress and model, who acted in films and television dramas.
+She also worked in TVCs as model, and has acted in more than 30 films.
+She was arrested by the police in July 2021 on charges of the Women and Children Repression Prevention Act against her employer.
+The police also filed a separate narcotics case against her.

 Biography

 Eka made her debut in Dhallywood with Teji which was directed by Kazi Hayat and Manna was her co-star.
 After this film she acted in Dhor.
 This film was also directed by Kazi Hayat and Manna was her co-star in that film too.
+She share screen with Shakib Khan in his third film Ajker Dapot in 1999.